Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 A fitting at the top is used to secure the brush head.
 Light emitted from the device passes through a transparent plastic window, bathing the brush head in bluish light.

 A button, located on the side of the main unit, turns on the toothbrush and allows the user to select the desired mode.
-These setting include powerful teeth brushing, comfortable teeth brushing, gum massage, and whitening.
+These settings include powerful teeth brushing, comfortable teeth brushing, gum massage, and whitening.

-The U type toothbrush head is composed of antibacterial food grade silicone.
+The U-type toothbrush head is composed of antibacterial food-grade silicone.
 Its recommended lifespan is three months, and replacement units are reasonably priced.